 - Done straight in the Buffy the Vampire Slayer episode "Fool for Love."
 After Spike kills the Chinese slayer, we get several shots of him, Angel, Drusilla and Darla walking, tall and hard, with lots of fire in the background.
 Spike even skips over a random piece of debris, adding a sadistic child-like glee to his triumph.

 - Lampshaded with a song in Once More, With Feeling, during 'Walk Through the Fire.'

 - Buffy, Angel, and Xander do a power walk to the school in the season one finale, "Prophecy Girl".
 Unusual in that the accompanying music is fast-paced, and that Buffy is wearing a beautiful evening gown.

 - Though bonus points for the music being the theme tune.
 Bizarrely, it breaks right as the pushover bad guy falls.

 - Played straight by the Hyena gang in "The Pack".

-- The intros for both Buffy The Vampire Slayer and Angel ended with a clip of one of the power walks that had happened during the show.
+- The title sequences for both Buffy and Angel ended with a clip of one of the power walks that happened during the show, updated for seasons with major cast changes.
 It would be at the end, after the cast had been introduced and as the intro song was ending, for exceedingly cool effect.